damalis/full-stack-apache2-codeigniter-for-everyone-with-docker-compose/README.md

 docker container restart codeigniter
 ```

-add and/or remove wordpress site folders and files with any ftp client program in ```./wordpress``` folder.
+add and/or remove codeigniter site folders and files with any ftp client program in ```./codeigniter/appstarter``` folder.
 <br />You can also visit `https://example.com` to access website after starting the containers.

 #### Webserver